Brad nailers are for finishing touches, as opposed to the finish nailers which do the real trim carpentry work.

 VIDEO: This gent has the best video on YouTube about the choice: Brad Nailer vs. Finish Nailer

-A 16 gauge finish nailer, in our view, is the one to have if you just have to have one.
+A 15 gauge finish nailer, (read my review) in my view, is the first to get.
 The 14 gauge finish nail gun is too big for some of the smaller jobs.
-With a 16 gauge finish nailer, you can do some of the things that a brad nail gun can do, but a 14 cannot.
+With a 15 gauge finish nailer, you can do some of the things that a brad nail gun can do, but a 14 cannot.

 Safety tip: these guns are dangerous (37,000 emergency room accidents per year in the USA).
 Many makers of nail guns even provide safety glasses with the tool.
 Just covering their donkey?
 Yes, but it tells you something.
 It’s not the wood flying out of the hole you are worried about.
 It’s the nail.
 Think about it.